marcinn/json-rpc-server/README.md

             name='calculator'),
 ```

+To enable or disable CSRF just use specific adaptor:
+  - `jsonrpcdjango.serve` for CSRF-less handler
+  - `jsonrpcdjango.csrf_serve` for CSRF-protected handler
+  - or use disrectly Django's decorators `csrf_exempt`, `csrf_protect` or use `CsrfViewMiddleware`

-*Currently there is no possibility to decorate specific methods of the service.*
+*Currently there is no possibility to decorate specific methods of the service with `jsonrpcdjango` adaptor.*

 ## Authorization